 In 2017, customer experience stands as the top priority for everyone.
 Gartner predicts that by 2020, more than 40% of all data analytics will relate to customer experience.
 Experience is the new marketing.
 Focusing on customers makes the company resilient.
 The need is to quickly get off the mark and bring customers into the loop.
 Learn to implement a successful customer-driven design and development process.

-Collecting information about your customers and eventually designing and developing your products and services based on the information gathered is termed as customer-driven approach.
+Collecting information about your customers and eventually designing and developing your products and services based on the information gathered is termed as a customer-driven approach.
 It is all about involving customers’ right from idea to model.
-Often referred as market research driven approach, the process lets you to know your customer at the most granular level.
+Often referred to as a market research-driven approach, the process lets you know your customer at the most granular level.

 Why Customer-driven Approach?

 - Digital services are creating a revolution in the way we engage with customers.

 - Customer experience and feedback can help in iterating products, services; their accessibility, functions, and price.

 - Challenges to make your business more adaptable, productive, and intelligent.

 People, data, and processes are functioning together today.
 Businesses of all industries are becoming customer-centric.
 Although customization came in way back, there has been an increasing interest and effort towards co-creating products in recent days.